 - Make sure the weather is mild on the day of your shoot.
 Too much rain or wind will quickly ruin the smoke effect;

-- Some colours, like green, might clash with your subject and result in unflattering images.
+- Some colors, like green, might clash with your subject and result in unflattering images.
 Buy different smoke grenades to avoid this;

-- Some coloured smoke bombs will stain everything in their way.
+- Some colored smoke bombs will stain everything in their way.
 Keep this in mind when you choose your outfit;

 - Your model shouldn’t hold the smoke grenade too close to their face to avoid staining and burning;